ciavilla/dealershipApp/README.md

 Team:

 * Ciera Villalpando - Service Microservice
-* David - Sales Microservice
+* David Iukuridze- Sales Microservice

 ## How to Run this App
 **Ensure that you have Docker, Git, and Node.js 18.2 or above**